-School Telephone number : 01798 342369 School Fx number : 01798 343195
+School Telephone number: 01798 342369

-B.Rowley Mob.
+School Fax number : 01798 343195 B.Rowley Mob.
 Number : 07827572811

 The site is split into several working entities.
-These include Wakoos Nursery school , Chartwells Kitchen , Petworth CofE Primary School , Petworth Family and Children Centre, West Sussex Music Service and what remains of the old Herbert Shiner School , parts of which are only occasionally used by the community.
-Besides all users of the Premises being aware of B.Rowley's contact details there is also a two way radio system in place for communication to be possible at any time between Premises users in an emergency.
+These include Wakoos Nursery School , Chartwells Kitchen , Petworth CofE Primary School , Petworth Family and Children Centre, West Sussex Music Trust (two rooms) and what remains of the old Herbert Shiner School, parts of which are only occasionally used by the community.
+Besides all users of the Premises being aware of Premises Manager (B.Rowley's) contact details there is also a two way radio system in place for communication to be possible at any time between Premises users in an emergency.